slmnysf/laravel-coffe-valley/README.md

 1. Make sure the computer used has been installed php and composer
 2. Make sure the MySQL server is running
+3. Create a *.env* file, you can copy the contents of the *.env.example* file
-3. Run the command to migrate:
+4. Run the command to migrate:
 ```bash
 php artisan migrate
 ```